hkstm/UvA.WSCBS2021/python-url-shortener/README.md

 ```

 Since we use `istio` as our service mesh that helps with microservice orchestration, we can access the url shortener service via the `istio-ingressgateway`.
 The IP of the ingress gateway, where the service will be accessible, is printed at the end of the script.
+Also, if you use macos, make sure to read the instruction outputted by the script carefully.

 ### View the service graph